 3. Democratic Republic of Congo

-The scene for one of the worst civil wars in African history, the Democratic Republic of the Congo has moved from the national conflict of the late 1990s to a series of smaller, localized conflicts focused in specific regions and centered on land, resources, and power.
+The scene for one of the worst civil wars in African history, the Democratic Republic of the Congo has moved from the national conflict of the late 1990s to a series of smaller, localized conflicts focused in specific regions and centred on land, resources, and power.

-» Learn more about the crisis in the DRC
+» Learn more about the crisis in the Democratic Republic of the Congo

 4. Ethiopia